lenage/ruby-build/README.md

 You can also use ruby-build without rbenv in environments where you need precise control over Ruby version installation.

+This fork use http://ruby.taobao.org as download source to save time when install ruby.

 ## Installation